Foreign buyers drive Russian M&A volumes, Deutsche top adviser

-LONDON Russian acquisitions by overseas buyers have hit their highest level since before sanctions were imposed in 2014, Thomson Reuters data shows, with a renewed willingness to do business with Moscow.
+LONDON (Reuters) - Russian acquisitions by overseas buyers have hit their highest level since before sanctions were imposed in 2014, Thomson Reuters data shows, with a renewed willingness to do business with Moscow.

 Inbound merger and acquisition (M&A) volumes total $4.6 billion (3.55 billion pounds) in 2017, almost triple the $1.6 billion seen for the same period in 2016 and the highest for the same period since 2012, with Deutsche Bank (DBKGn.DE) the top adviser across Russian M&A.